 - 21. Before accepting or continuing an agreed-upon procedures engagement, the practitioner shall obtain an understanding of the purpose of the engagement.
-The practitioner shall not accept or continue the engagement if the practitioner is aware of any facts or circumstances indicating that the procedures the practitioner is being asked to perform are inappropriate for the purpose of the agreed-upon procedures engagement: (Ref: Para.
+The practitioner shall not accept or continue the engagement if the practitioner is aware of any facts or circumstances indicating that the procedures the practitioner is being asked to perform are inappropriate for the purpose of the agreed-upon procedures engagement.
+(Ref: Para.
 A28-A31) - 22.
 The practitioner shall accept or continue the agreed-upon procedures engagement only when: (Ref: Para.
-A28-A31)

-- (a) The engaging party acknowledges that the expected procedures to be performed by the practitioner are appropriate for the purpose of the engagement; - (b) The practitioner expects to be able to obtain the information necessary to perform the agreed-upon procedures; - (c) The agreed-upon procedures and related findings can be described objectively, in terms that are clear, not misleading, and not subject to varying interpretations; (Ref: Para.
-A32-A36) - (d) The practitioner has no reason to believe that relevant ethical requirements will not be complied with; and - (e) If the practitioner is required to comply with independence requirements, the practitioner has no reason to believe that the independence requirements will not be complied with.
-(Ref: Para.
-A37-A38) - 23.
+A28-A31) - (a) The engaging party acknowledges that the expected procedures to be performed by the practitioner are appropriate for the purpose of the engagement; - (b) The practitioner expects to be able to obtain the information necessary to perform the agreed-upon procedures; - (c) The agreed-upon procedures and related findings can be described objectively, in terms that are clear, not misleading, and not subject to varying interpretations; (Ref: Para.
+A32-A36); - (d) The practitioner has no reason to believe that relevant ethical requirements will not be complied with; - (e) If the practitioner is required to comply with independence requirements, the practitioner has no reason to believe that the independence requirements will not be complied with; and (Ref: Para.
+A37-A38) - Aus 22(f) The use of the agreed-upon procedures report can be restricted to those intended users to be identified in the agreed-upon procedures report. - 23.
 If the engagement partner obtains information that would have caused the firm to decline the engagement had that information been available earlier, the engagement partner shall communicate that information promptly to the firm, so that the firm and the engagement partner can take necessary action.